MansoorMajeed/Dubernetes/README.md

 # Dubernetes

-A simplified container orchestration system for learning how Kubernetes works behind the scenes.
+A simple and dumb container orchestration tool using Docker.
+This is a purely vibe coded (TDD) tool for learning purposes, do not use it for anything other than that

 ## What it does

-- Deploy containers using simple YAML files
+- Deploy docker containers using simple YAML files
 - Automatically restart failed containers
 - Load balance traffic across multiple replicas
 - Route traffic by hostname (like app.local)